danielafeitosa/scrapele/README.md

 If no parameter given, it will scrap all districts > 2.

-For district 2, Buenos Aires, it will need seccion parameter (To Do)
+For district 2, Buenos Aires, use:

+result_2.rb

 For HTML parsing, we will use nokogiri (To Do)